0xirison/YouTube-Downloader/README.md

 - Making the program multi-threaded
 - Ability to download YouTube playlists
 - Ability to download only audio from YouTube Videos
-- Cancel Downloading
+- Cancel downloading button
-- Windows Notification when a video is downloaded completetly
+- Windows notification when a video is completetly downloaded